baluttrell/avengers_api/README.md

    * The default database name when initializing a new database and/or the name of the database which to connect to
 4. ENV
    * The running environment for the application, e.g. 'development' or 'production'
+5. GIT_COMMIT
+   * The git ref to use when pulling the code to deploy. e.g. 'main', 'develop'
+6. VUE_APP_BASE_URL
+   * The configured API URL

 ## Setup Steps
 1. Create .env file and set environment variables
 2. Run docker-compose using provided docker-compose file
+3. Run alembic migrations on database
+4. Restart API service in docker-compose